 Keywords are the foundation of all your PPC campaigns.
 They are used to determine who will see your ads when they search.
-If you understand how keywords work in PPC – then it’s much more likely your business will succeed with paid search.
+If you understand how keywords work in PPC – then it’s much more likely your business will be ahead of the digital marketing game.

 It’s not quite as simple as bidding on a word relevant to your brand and generating traffic as a result.
 In order to reach out to the right customers, you’ll need to understand the type of keyword to bid on, depending on things like your industry, service and objectives.